Dr Deborah Middleton

 firstname.lastname@example.org | 01484 478416

-Since 1999, Middleton has studied the Alexander Technique with Dr. Don Weed of the Interactive Teaching Method of the Alexander Technique (Bristol, UK).
-Alexander's ideas underpin all of her teaching and practice.
+Since 1999, Middleton has studied the Alexander Technique with Dr. Don Weed of the ITM (Bristol, UK).
+Alexander’s ideas underpin all of her teaching and practice.

-Dr Middleton's research, practice and scholarship is concerned with issues of personal change, transformation, cultivation.
-Since her PhD research into relationships between mind and body in the performer (1993), she has consistently studied models and understandings of psychophysicality through examples of actor-training practices and the work of F.M.
-Alexander.
-Her research has extended beyond the specifics of the actor's work to pedagogical questions of enhancing creativity more generally.
-As a long-term meditator, her research is informed by Buddhist thought and practice, and is increasingly located in the emerging fields of Contemplative Studies, and Contemplative Education.
+Dr. Middleton’s research, practice and scholarship is concerned with issues of personal change, transformation and cultivation.
+In 2015, she is leading a research team dedicated to the exploration of Mindfulness and Performance.
+Since her PhD research into relationships between mind and body in the performer (1993) she has consistently researched models and understandings of psychophysicality.
+Her research has extended beyond the work of the actor to pedagogical questions of artistic and creative process more generally.
+As a long-term meditator and Kripalu Yogi, her research is informed by Buddhist and Yogic thought and practice, and is increasingly located in the emerging field of Contemplative Studies.

 Middleton, D (2012) ‘Arriving with Others: A Contemplative Approach to Ensemble Creativity’.
 In: Fourth Annual Association for Contemplative Mind in Higher Education Conference Contemplative Approaches in the Diverse Academic Community: Inquiry, Connection, Creativity, and Insight, 21st - 23rd September 2012, Amherst, MA, USA